adstriegel/cse34468-su24/hw/lab-02/lab2.md

 * 1 pt - Files are in the `lab-02` folder in your repository
 * 1 pt - Files are named correctly
 * 2 pt - Commit messages start with `lab-02`
+   * This will be strictly enforced now.
+At worst case, at a line to your code and then add in an additional comment.
 * 1 pt - Correct hash submitted via Canvas

-The lab is due by Monday afternoon at 5 PM.
+The lab is due by Monday afternoon on June 3rd at 5 PM.